 Traditional healthcare interactions center the provider as the expert in the room and as the person who carries the power in the relationship.
 As a consequence of this, a patients own lived experience and expertise in themselves holds less value or is dismissed entirely.
 By shifting away from this and to a model that centers the patient as a vital expert on the care team it gives the power back to the patient, where it belongs.

 For so long we have been taught, both overtly and covertly, that we cannot trust our bodies, our emotions, ourselves, that we do not know what is best for us and must rely on external experts or rules to get by.
-The restoration of power to the patient in the healthcare relationship can be a crucial step in rebuilding body trust.
+The restoration of power to the patient in the healthcare relationship can be a crucial step in rebuilding autonomy.

 How does body positivity or fat positivity make your business different from others in your field?
 What has your experience been like?